vitorconti/go-user-products-api/README.md

-A RESTful API example for simple user-producs application with Go

-It is a just simple go application using go-chi and gorm
+It is a just simple go RESTful API using go-chi and gorm

 ## Installation & Run
 ```bash